-Similar to other airport commercial activities, property business, achieved an improved performance in 2021 versus 2020, producing \in 23.9 million in revenues, up by 6.7% versus 2020.
-However, the effect of the pandemic and its measures, hindered the business performance.
-Hence, the gap with the 2019 pre-pandemic revenues remained high, i.e., at 17.6%.
+Similar to other airport commercial activities, the property business achieved improved performance in 2021 versus 2020, producing €23.9 million in revenues, up by 6.7% versus 2020.
+However, the effect of the pandemic and its measures hindered business performance, hence, the 17.6% gap behind the 2019 prepandemic revenues.

-The Airport's Retail Park, comprising the outlets of IKEA, KOTSOVOLOS, FACTORY OULET and LEROY MERLIN, remained closed for approximately three months in 2021 due to the imposed lockdowns.
-The alternative operational modes in place in the Greek retail market, namely 'click away' and 'click inside', were not able to substitute the stores' normal operations.
+The Airport's Retail Park, comprising the IKEA, KOTSOVOLOS, FACTORY OUTLET and LEROY MERLIN outlets, remained closed for approximately three months in 2021 due to the imposed lockdowns.
+The shopping alternatives of 'click away' and 'click inside' were not adequate substitutes of the stores' normal operation.
 Thus, though the overall performance improved by 21% compared to the previous year, revenues ended up lower versus 2019's performance by 19%.

-The METROPOLITAN Exhibition and Conference Center, having its activities suspended since March 2020, resumed operations in the second half of 2021 in a climate of uncertainty regarding exhibitors' participation and the mode of operation.
-As a result, sales in 2021 further decreased by 40% compared to 2020, marking a 77% decrease versus 2019.
+Having had its activities suspended since March 2020, the METROPOLITAN Exhibition and Conference Centre resumed operations in the second half of 2021.
+However, a climate of uncertainty about exhibitors' participation and the mode of operation prevailed leading to further reduced sales by 40% compared to 2020, or 77% to 2019.

-The Airport hotel, SOFITEL, that remained open and fully operational throughout the year, managed to outperform the Airport's passenger traffic growth as revenues improved by 72% versus 2020, positively assisted by the high occupancy rates during the peak summer months approaching full capacity.
+The Airport Hotel, SOFITEL, which remained open and fully operational throughout the year, outperformed the Airport's passenger traffic growth as revenues improved by 72% versus 2020, positively assisted by the high occupancy rates during the peak summer months approaching full capacity.
 Yet, 2021 performance remained below 2019 by 36%.